-There are no World Heritage Sites, Listed Buildings, Garden and Designed Landscapes, Conservation Areas or Inventory Battlefields identified within 300m of the scheme.
+There are no World Heritage Sites, Listed Buildings, Scheduled Monuments, Garden and Designed Landscapes, Conservation Areas, Inventory Battlefields Canmore features or Historic Environmental Records identified within 300m of the scheme (PastMap).

-All works are restricted to the trunk road, with only 'like-for-like' replacement of road surface being undertaken, therefore the works do not include any alterations that would affect the historic and architectural character of any feature of cultural heritage interest.
+All works are restricted to the trunk road, with only 'like-for-like' replacement of road surface being undertaken, therefore the works do not include any alterations that would affect the historic and architectural character of any feature of cultural heritage interest, should there be unrecorded features present in the surrounding area.
 It has been determined that the proposed project does not carry the potential to cause direct or indirect impact to features of cultural heritage importance.